Punitive Damages

 Courts award damages to plaintiffs who win their injury case.
 Damages usually represent the economic and non-economic losses a claimant suffers because of the defendant’s actions.

 Economic damages can be traced to an economic loss, such as property damage, medical expenses, or lost income.
 Non-economic damages are not tied directly to an economic loss but still compensate the victim.
-They include pain, suffering, mental anguish, and emotional distress.
+They include pain & suffering, mental anguish, and emotional distress.

 Most damages are meant to compensate the victim.
 However, punitive damages are intended to punish the defendant.